SixSq/old.sixsq.github.com/_posts/news/2016-04-09-news-nuvla-brokering-service.md

 category: news
 ---

-**New smart cloud brokerage service providing cost effective access to wide range of cloud services**
+**New smart cloud brokerage service providing cost effective access to wide range of cloud providers**

 SixSq, a smart cloud automation solutions provider headquartered in Geneva, Switzerland, today announced the upgrade of its [Nuvla](http://sixsq.com/services/nuvla/) service into a fully managed brokerage service.